-- A clinical pharmacist who specializes in the care of people having stem cell transplants will review your medications with you and your caregiver, teach you how to take them properly, and tell you about any side effects they might cause.
+- A clinical pharmacist who is an expert in the care of people having stem cell transplants will review your medications with you and your caregiver.
+They will teach you how to take them properly, and tell you about any side effects they might cause.

 - A social worker will help you, your family, and your friends manage the stress that comes with the transplant process.
-Social workers understand the issues faced by people having transplants and are available to listen, offer counseling, and refer you or your loved ones to other resources and services.
+Social workers understand the issues faced by people having transplants.
+They are available to listen, offer counseling, and refer you or your loved ones to other resources and services.

 - A transplant service coordinator will work with you and your insurance company to determine your transplant benefits.
 This person is familiar with the insurance issues faced by people having transplants.
 Each insurance company has its own policies and requirements.
 When your insurance company needs authorization, your transplant service coordinator will help with that process.

-- Office coordinators provide administrative support to your attending doctors and their nurses.
-You might speak with them when you submit information, are scheduling an appointment, or have questions for your transplant team.
+- Office coordinators give administrative support to your attending doctors and their nurses.
+You might talk with them when you give us information, schedule an appointment, or have questions for your transplant team.
 Office coordinators are sometimes called physician office assistants (POAs).

 - Care coordinators work in the outpatient areas and monitor the flow of patients in and out of the clinic.
-They make sure that patients have all of the tests, scans, and treatments the medical team orders either completed or scheduled.
+They make sure patients either schedule or complete all of the tests, scans, and treatments the care team orders.
 Care coordinators also manage patients’ medical records and coordinate their future appointments.
 Care coordinators are sometimes called session assistants (SAs).

-- An unrelated donor search coordinator works with staff at the National Marrow Donor Program to find a donor for people who don’t have a suitable donor in their family.
-They’ll give your doctor updates on the results of the search often.
+- An unrelated donor search coordinator works with staff at the National Marrow Donor Program to find a donor for people who don’t have a donor in their family.
+They’ll give updates to your doctor about the search results often.

-- A clinical research coordinator works with your transplant team and will talk with you and explain some of the research studies at MSK that you might be able to participate in.
-These studies don’t include anything that’s related to your particular treatment.
+- A clinical research coordinator works with your transplant team.
+They will talk with you and explain some of the research studies, also called clinical trials, that you may be able to join at MSK.
+These studies don’t include anything related to your particular treatment.
 They mostly concern collecting samples or data.
 Clinical research coordinators are sometimes called research study assistants (RSAs).

-- Patient representatives are liaisons between patients and families and the hospital staff.
+- Patient representatives are the connection between patients and families, and the hospital staff.
 They’re here to protect your rights and help explain hospital policies and procedures.
-Patient representatives can help you with any concerns about your care and help you communicate with members of your transplant team.
+Patient representatives can help you with any concerns about your care.
+They can help you communicate with members of your transplant team.

-- A clinical dietitian nutritionist is a food and nutrition expert who will assess your nutritional status, talk with you and your caregiver about your diet, and give you advice about changing your diet to help manage your symptoms and side effects.
+- A clinical dietitian nutritionist is a food and nutrition expert who will assess your nutritional status and talk with you and your caregiver about your diet.
+They will give you advice about changing your diet to help manage your symptoms and side effects.

 - A physical therapist (PT), occupational therapist (OT), or both will see you while you’re in the hospital.
 They’ll work with you to help you keep up your strength and stamina during your recovery.